Gittisham Village Hall Acounts April 2023-24

 Broadband

-Please share your experience of issues caused by the continuing delay in installing superfast broadband in Gittisham village with your Parish Council via adam.powell@gittisham.org.uk or telephone 07535 233558.
+Please share your experience of issues caused by the continuing delay in installing superfast broadband in Gittisham village with your Parish Council via or telephone 07535 233558.

 PARISH COUNCIL – FEBRUARY 2024 REPORT